abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

-Q: In your opinion, why do you think that Venerable Moggallāna is most often portrayed in suttas as a bit of an idiot and highly impractical while Venerable Sariputta is portrayed as wise and skillful?
+Q: In your opinion, why do you think that Venerable Moggallāna is most often portrayed in suttas as a bit of an idiot and highly impractical while Venerable Sāriputta is portrayed as wise and skillful?
 Both were the Buddha’s leading disciples.
 Is this possibly a result of translation or translators’ view, or is this so in Pali also?